 The text and photographs on this page are copyright by Alejandro Cardeinte.
 He is a tribal educator working among the Mien ethnic tribe in northern Thailand.
-Please contact us if you are interested in his work.

 The Mien minority tribe is also known as "Yao."
 Considering their population in Thailand, Laos, Vietnam, and China, they become one of the largest ethnic groups in Asia.
 That is excepting the more than 20,000 Mien populations living in the United States.
 Despite their unique heritage, this people seems locked into their cultural world in the isolated jungle, where, usually, farming on slopes is their main livelihood.

 In the mountains of Northern Thailand, which are in the provinces of Chiangrai, Nan and Phayao, there are more than a hundred Mien villages.
 Many estimate that there are more or less 30,000 Mien people in the whole of Thailand.
 Mien cultures and beliefs are closely tied to Chinese, in which sacred Taoist-origin script-texts, handed down from their ancestors, are written in Chinese.
 Since there are also Mien in Laos and Vietnam, it is not hard to believe the many stories of their migration from China.
 Many of my Mien friends have blood-relatives in Laos.
 But since it dates back several centuries ago, tracing the most reliable stories and the significant years of their exodus from China to Laos, and from Laos to Thailand is impossible to tell.
 In fact, there are still many old Mien people in Chiangrai and Nan provinces that would tell the stories of their migration.